Nursing Assistant Certificate - 4 credits

 Why Choose a Nursing Assistant Certificate?

-The nursing assistant certificate is currently in very high demand.
-Normandale offers a variety of day and evening sections to fit many schedules.
+Nursing assistants are in high demand.
+Normandale offers a variety of sections to fit many schedules.
 Completion of NURS 1057 qualifies students to take the state of Minnesota Nursing Assistant Registry exam.
 The majority of sections at Normandale integrate the home health aide content required for students to take the state of Minnesota Home Health Aide registry exam.
 NURS 1060 is inclusive of the NA course and the Home health Aide curriculum.

 People who work in this career often: